 Then we flipped the headboard up to see it in all of it’s plush, tightly upholstered glory.
 Bing, bam, boom.
 The whole upholstery step took less than forty five minutes to complete.
 Is it weird to call it one of my favorite fabric projects to date?
 I just love love love the pattern.

-I think Burger looks especially dapper in front of this new backdrop.
+I even think Burger looks especially dapper in front of this new backdrop.

 As for a budget breakdown here we go: